kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Matrices.md

      7     8     9
 ```

-You can perform element-wise oprations with `+ - .* ./`, along with matrix operations `* /`.
+You can perform element-wise operations with `+ - .* ./`, along with matrix operations `* /`.

-You can concat row vectors (stack them) into a matrix:
+You can concatenate row vectors (stack them) into a matrix:
 `mat = [vec1; vec2]`
-> These vectors must be the same length, otherwise it will error
+> These vectors must be the same length; otherwise, it will produce an error.

 You can transpose a matrix `mat` by adding an apostrophe `mat'`.